Jeff Williams, Chief Executive Officer

 Christopher Porter, President and General Counsel

 Chris co-founded Clinipace Worldwide and currently services as president and general counsel.
-In this role, Chris leads corporate and business development, legal affairs, medical affairs, human resources, therapeutic leadership, regulatory & strategic development, and corporate quality assurance.
+In this role, Chris leads corporate and business development, legal affairs, medical affairs, human resources, therapeutic leadership, regulatory and strategic development, and corporate quality assurance.

-Chris has held various other positions in the life science industry including positions in sales and marketing for Glaxo, Inc. and Quintiles Transnational, and manager of legal & business affairs for AM Pappas & Associates, one of the largest life science venture capital firms in the Southeast.
+Chris has held various other positions in the life science industry including positions in sales and marketing for Glaxo, Inc. and Quintiles Transnational, and manager of legal and business affairs for AM Pappas & Associates, one of the largest life science venture capital firms in the Southeast.

 In 2008 Chris was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

 Daryl Porter, Chief Technology Officer

 Daryl leads the service engineering, product engineering, and cloud computing infrastructure teams.